 Is benzo withdrawal permanent?

-Once you have successfully completed a benzo detox, withdrawal symptoms like nausea, shaking, and excessive sweating_to name a few_will subside.
+Once you have successfully completed a benzo detox, withdrawal symptoms like nausea, shaking, and excessive sweating to name a few will subside.
 However, cravings for the drug can continue for months after a detox.

 Withdrawal side effects usually subside once the body has adjusted well enough, but it is through therapy and additional treatment that you will learn how to manage cravings and ensure a successful, lifelong recovery.